-- 1. Some of the deadlines for submission of materials to the ABOG office have changed for the 2016 tests, and the new dates are listed in this Bulletin.
-It is the candidate's responsibility to be aware of these changes. - 2.
+- 1. Beginning in calendar year 2020, all physicians who have completed an ABOG or ACGME fellowship in Maternal-Fetal Medicine must achieve ABOG subspecialty certification within 8 years of completion of their training.
+If certification is not achieved within 8 years, the physician no longer will be eligible to apply for either the written or oral subspecialty examination unless an additional 12 months of subspecialty training is completed.
+Physicians who have completed subspecialty training in calendar year 2012 or earlier must be subspecialty certified by 2020 or will be required to complete an additional 12 months of training before regaining eligibility to apply for certification. - 2.
 All correspondence with ABOG should be sent by a service that has tracking capability.
 (The USPS does not guarantee delivery dates.) - 3.
 All fees must be paid by credit card through the ABOG website (www.abog.org) and are payable in US Dollars only. - 4.
 Deadlines are based on receipt of the information in the ABOG office.
 It is the candidate's responsibility to meet all deadlines.
 ABOG is not responsible to notify a candidate of impending deadlines.
-(The USPS does not guarantee on-time delivery.
+(The USPS does not guarantee ontime delivery.
 It is suggested that it not be used for materials that must meet a deadline.) - 5.
 It is the responsibility of each candidate to be aware of the current requirements for certification as an ABOG subspecialist.
 ABOG does not assume responsibility for notifying a candidate of changing requirements for admissibility to any examination or pending loss of eligibility.
 Candidates must meet the requirements published in the MFM Subspecialty Bulletin for the year in which they are to take an examination. - 6.
 Subspecialty certification is time-limited.
 Each subspecialty Diplomate must enter the subspecialty Maintenance of Certification (MOC) program in January following successful certification and must also successfully complete each year's MOC assignments to maintain certification. - 7.
+The Test Eligibility Program (TEP) has been discontinued. - 8.
 Candidates should be familiar with the material under the "Policies" tab on the ABOG home page.